Gisson/ES1617/README.md

 # ES1617
-Project of software specification made in Rodin.
+Project of software specification made in Rodin, an event-b programming language.